Shubhi-73/CRISIL-rating-model/README.md

 # CRISIL-rating-model
-Machine learning model to predict company credit rating
+Machine learning model to predict a company's credit rating